1. What is a digital public good?

 4. How do I know if my solution is eligible to become a DPG?

-To check the eligibility of a digital solution to become a DPG, you can take our quick 5 minute eligibility test.
+To check the eligibility of a digital solution, you can take our quick, 5 minute eligibility test.
 This will help you assess the readiness of your solution.

 1. Where can I find resources to help build my application?

-The first guide you can refer to is the submission guide, it contains an overview of all the information you will need to put together your application.
+The submission guide contains an overview of all the information you will need to put together your application.
 There is also a Github repository, which contains more nuanced information regarding different types of applications and questions.
 The most comprehensive guide to filling out the application can be found at the Help Centre.

 2. I need specific information, how can I reach out to you?